boylesoftware/x2node-common/README.md

 }
 ```

-The log ouput includes the timestamp, the PID, the section (or "ERROR" for the error) and the message itself.
+By default, the log ouput includes the timestamp, the PID, the section (or "ERROR" for the error) and the message itself.
 An error message also includes the error stack, if provided.

+The supplementary information included in the log output can be configured using `X2_LOG` environment variable, which is a comma-separated (no whitespace!) list of options.
+Each option can be:

+* _nots_ - Do no include the message timestamp.
+* _nopid_ - Do not include the process PID.
+* _nosec_ - Do not include the debug log section.
+Does not affect error messages, which always include "ERROR" in the place of the section.
+* _env:VARIABLE_ - Include value of the `VARIABLE` environment variable.

 ## Actors